Roof Replacement Cost

 Depending on the complexity of the job, it usually takes: 1 – 3 days

-A vital component of any property, a roof protects you and your family from nature's harshest elements, such as wind, rain, and even lightning.
-However, did you know that your roof is also the most vulnerable to severe damage?
-As a result, ensuring that your roof is in excellent condition is critical.
+A vital component of any property, a roof protects you and your family from nature's harshest elements, such as wind, rain, and even lightning, meaning your roof is also the most vulnerable to severe damage.

 What would be the cost to replace a pitched roof with new smooth Marley tiles, including re-battening and mortaring two gable ends (front and back) on an inverted ‘V’ roof?
 The house floor area is 8m x 10m.